 Rockford, Illinois-based The Caldwell Group Inc. will lead a series of initiatives this fall to raise money for breast cancer charities, including offering its most popular beam in pink.

-“Like many families, mine has been touched by breast cancer.
+“Like many families, mine has been touched by breast cancer,” said Stitt.
+“Breast cancer is the reason I’ve largely grown up and spent my life without a mom, and my kids missed out on the best grandmother that ever would have been.
+My mom contracted breast cancer just before my 16th birthday.
 I wanted to find a way to raise money for continued research and support.
-When I brought the idea up, my team responded enthusiastically … and I hope our distributor and industry network will, too.”
+When I brought the idea up, my team responded enthusiastically—and I hope our distributor and industry network will too.”

 Lisa Sympson, marketing manager at Caldwell, said: “Any [Model 20] beam up to 10 ft. long ships for free, so it is quick and easy to calculate an end-price that incorporates the donation.
 Just ask for the pink beam, and we’ll add a $100 donation to your invoice.
 The full $100 will go directly to the American Cancer Society’s Making Strides Against Breast Cancer campaign.”

-October is Breast Cancer Awareness month in the U.S. and pink is its signature colour.
-Caldwell is hoping their efforts will strike a chord with employees and distributor and industry partners alike.
+October is Breast Cancer Awareness month in the U.S. and pink is its signature color.
+Caldwell is hoping that its efforts will strike a chord with employees and distributor and industry partners alike.

 Per the American Cancer Society, 290,000 women in the U.S. will be diagnosed with breast cancer in 2022, making it the second most prevalent form of cancer for women, behind only skin cancer.
 While breast cancer is the second leading cause of cancer death in American women, more than 3.8 million are breast cancer survivors.